The Great Indoor: Norway’s Most Immersive Museums and Interactive Cultural Experiences

 • Northern Norwegian Science Center (Tromsø): Planetarium shows, aurora simulations, and interactive exhibits

-• VilVite (Bergen): Water physics, coding labs, and motion simulators
+• VilVite (Bergen): Water physics, coding labs, motion simulators, and family-friendly science shows

 These centers blend education with play—ideal for families and curious minds.